For whatever reason, some Australian towns duck, dive, and avoid attention as if they were dodgeball champions.

 And if you’re looking to burn energy, take advantage of the free bike hire from the Hay Outback Info Centre to tackle the Bidgee Riverside and Cultural Trail.

 For something different…Witness spectacular sunsets and sunrises, with ample opportunity for photographers to frame stunning silhouettes.
 There’s even a dedicated sunset viewing area 15km north of Hay.
 Or head to Sandy Point recreation area for swimming, boating, and fishing.

 Book now: BIG4 Hay Plains Holiday Park.

 Where: 20km west of Devonport or 300km northwest of Hobart.

 Nutshell: Vibrant seaside town with an enviable location.

 Why it warrants attention: Ulverstone is within easy reach of myriad stunning natural attractions that ensures it demands an extended stay.

 Positioned where the Leven River meets Bass Strait, Ulverstone has a cluster of brilliant beaches partnered with coastal paths that reveal a succession of sparkling views.
 It’s all backed by relaxing river cruises and ample fishing ops.

 Then within easy driving distance are several intricate attractions.
-Heading the list are captivating Gunns Plains Cave and breathtaking Leven Canyon, which offers incredible panoramas and easy accessibility.
+Heading the list are captivating Gunns Plains Cave, breathtaking Leven Canyon, and flowing Preston Falls.